Prashanth0205/WikiHow-Network-Analysis-through-Data-Mining-and-Network-Graph-Modelling/README.md

 ## Part 1: Data Mining and Processing

-This part of the project involves extracting relevant information from WikiHow pages using web scraping techniques.
-The data mining process includes obtaining main headings, subheadings, categories, ratings, views, and other useful information from WikiHow articles.
-The extracted data is then cleaned and processed to create a structured dataset.
-This dataset serves as the foundation for analyzing category relationships and key topics in WikiHow articles.
+1. Web Scraping: Utilization of Python libraries like BeautifulSoup and requests for fetching and parsing HTML data from WikiHow pages.
+2. Data Extraction: Extraction of relevant information such as main headings, sub-headings, categories, co-authors, views, etc., from the parsed HTML content.
+3. Cleaning and Preprocessing: Removal of unwanted HTML tags, formatting inconsistencies, and noise from the extracted data to ensure consistency and accuracy.
+4. Structuring Data: Organizing the extracted information into a structured format such as a pandas DataFrame for easy manipulation and analysis.
+5. Handling Unwanted URLs: Filtering out unwanted URLs and irrelevant data to focus only on WikiHow articles related to the specified categories.
+6. Batch Processing: Iterative processing of multiple WikiHow pages to accumulate a comprehensive dataset for analysis.
+7. Data Storage: Saving the cleaned and structured data into a CSV file for further analysis and visualization.

 ## Part 2: Graph Construction and Analysis

-In the second part of the project, the focus shifts to analyzing the extracted dataset to uncover meaningful insights into category relationships and key topics within the WikiHow platform.
-Network analysis techniques, implemented using the NetworkX library in Python, are employed to construct a graph representation of the relationships between different categories and subcategories.
-By modeling WikiHow articles as nodes and their connections as edges, the graph offers a visual and quantitative understanding of the interrelatedness and significance of various topics.
-Metrics such as degree distribution, PageRank, diameter, and centrality measures are calculated to quantify the importance and centrality of different categories and topics within the WikiHow network.
-Additionally, visualizations such as network graphs and histograms are generated to illustrate the structure of the WikiHow network and identify prominent categories and topics.
-Through this comprehensive analysis, valuable insights are gained into the underlying structure and content distribution of WikiHow articles, facilitating a deeper understanding of the platform's knowledge base and user interests.
+1. Network Graph Creation: Creation of a NetworkX graph to represent the relationships between main headings and their corresponding categories/sub-categories extracted from WikiHow articles.
+2. Node and Edge Addition: Addition of nodes representing main headings and categories/sub-categories to the graph, with edges connecting them to depict their relationships.
+3. Visualization: Visualization of the network graph using Matplotlib to provide a visual representation of the connections between main headings and categories/sub-categories.
+4. Graph Metrics Calculation: Calculation of various graph metrics such as degree distribution, average degree, PageRank, diameter, and centrality measures (closeness and betweenness centrality).
+5. Statistical Analysis: Statistical analysis of graph metrics to gain insights into the structure and characteristics of the WikiHow network.
+6. Visualization Enhancement: Enhancement of visualizations with additional features such as highlighting major nodes, plotting histograms for centrality measures, and displaying top PageRank values.
+7. Insight Generation: Generation of insights from the analyzed graph metrics to understand the importance and centrality of different categories/sub-categories within the WikiHow network.
+8. Presentation of Results: Presentation of results through descriptive statistics, visualizations, and key findings to facilitate interpretation and understanding of the WikiHow network structure.